Objects in the nose

 What is an object in the nose?

 Children often like to experiment by placing objects up their nose.
-The object can become stuck or injure the inside of the nose.
-You might not realise it is there.
+The object can become stuck or injure the inside of their nose.
+You may not realise it's there.

 Objects that often get stuck up children’s noses include: